 .build();

-This integration will only be enabled if Split SDK detects the New Relic agent in the classpath.
+This integration is only enabled if Split SDK detects the New Relic agent in the classpath.
 If the agent is not detected, the following error will be displayed in the logs (if logging is enabled):

 WARN [main] (IntegrationsConfig.java:72) - New Relic agent not found.
 Continuing without it